twilio-labs/paste/internal-docs/engineering/doc-site/open-graph-image-preview-function.md

 The images rendered is 800px x 420px.
 The information is display for the component being requested comes from Airtable, via the JS client.

-[Winston](https://github.com/winstonjs/winston) does our logging, so we can observe the function running in real time in the Netlify UI.
+[Winston](https://github.com/winstonjs/winston) does our logging, so we can observe the function running in real time in the Vercel UI.

-[Rollbar](https://docs.rollbar.com/docs/aws-lambda) wraps our function and helps log errors to the Rollbar service so we are alerted if it starts to break.